 - CellCheck Partner Labs:

 CellCheck has been working in partnership with the Department of Agriculture, Food and Marine to harmonize methods and standards of commercial services available for mastitic milk samples.
 Limerick Regional Veterinary Laboratory (RVL) has developed a proficiency test (PT) scheme, which all commercial laboratories offering milk culture/PCR services are welcome to participate in.
 Phase 1 of the PT scheme focused on bacterial identification, and provides participating laboratories with an opportunity to evaluate their methods and results on a quarterly basis, and score their performance.
-Phase 2 of the PT scheme will look at standards of sensitivity testing services on offer.
+Phase 2 of the PT scheme will look at standards of susceptibility testing services on offer.
 Participating laboratories also contribute results from commercial samples received into a central, anonymized database, which means that there is a more comprehensive understanding of the pathogens causing mastitis in Irish herds, and any related antimicrobial resistance patterns.

 Any commercial laboratory that successfully participates in the DAFM PT scheme is recognised as a ‘CellCheck Partner Lab’, delivering mastitic milk sample services to an agreed standard and undergoing continual evaluation in this area.